sakuramomo1005/actionpoints/FDA/README.md

+## 2020-06-11

+* run lasso with only 3 covariates
+* draw max purity with lambda values
+* draw mean or median of IPWE with lambda
+* check the purity expression
+* cov(beta_0, beta_1)
+* check the change of beta, gamma and d

+## 2020-06-04

+* Check the lasso algorithm, whether one covariate is set as 0, it keeps 0 as iterations.
+* soft threshold
+* sim with only 3 covariates

 ## 2020-05-28

 * choose two alpha for drug and placebo, make them different but not that too different (Ip, 1:p)